 Our Continental Supervisory Board (CSB) oversees the general affairs of Solidaridad in the Netherlands (as well as Europe wide).
 The CSB consists of a minimum of three and a maximum of seven members.
 The CSB will itself decide on the number of its members.
 The members of the CSB will appoint one member to be chairperson, or appoint an independent third party as chairperson.
 Members of the CSB are appointed for a period of four years and can only be reappointed once.
-If a member has fulfilled the position of chairperson of a CSB during a period of tenure, this member can be reappointed twice.
-In 2018, our CSB consists of seven people who support Solidaridad's mission and who meet the requirements of the job profile drawn up by the board.
+If a member has fulfilled the position of chairperson of the CSB during a period of tenure, this member can be reappointed twice.
+In 2019, our CSB consists of seven people who support Solidaridad's mission and who meet the requirements of the job profile drawn up by the board.
 One of the standing committees of Solidaridad is a financial audit committee, which is specifically responsible for overseeing the financial affairs of Solidaridad in the Netherlands (as well as Europe wide).

-The CSB met four times in 2018.
+The CSB met four times in 2019.
 The most important topics discussed were:

-- Strategy: evaluating the meetings of the Executive Board of Directors in April and October, the ISB meeting in June and approval of the (European) Annual Plan 2019. - Finance: approval of the annual financial report for 2017, discussing interim figures for 2018 and approval of the budget for 2019.
+- Strategy: evaluating the meetings of the Executive Board of Directors in May and October, the ISB meeting in July and approval of the (European) Annual Plan 2020.
+Preparation for the new MASP. - Finance: approval of the annual financial report for 2018, discussing interim figures for 2019 and approval of the budget for 2020.
 Budget approval for Germany.
-Approving procedures regarding Third party related transactions and ancillary activities. - Management: approval of GDPR procedure, recruiting new CSB members, 50 year anniversary in 2019 alongside with ED change, discussions on impact investment. - Evaluation: Annual report 2017, Advocacy for Change and Practice for Change, new policy framework of Minister Kaaq.
+Collection of third party related transactions. - Management: 50 year anniversary of Solidaridad alongside ED change, recruiting new CSB members, discussions on impact investment and PlusPlus. - Evaluation: Annual report 2018, CSB, Advocacy for Change and Practice for Change.

-In February the audit committee (Theo Jan Simons (chair) and Carlos Alva Nieto) advised the CSB on the annual financial accounts for 2017 and the privacy regulations.
-In December the audit committee (Theo Jan Simons (chair), Carlos Alva Nieto and Claire Gentil) advised the CSB on the budget for 2018.
+In February the audit committee (Carlos Alva Nieto (chair) and Claire Gentil) advised the CSB on the annual financial accounts for 2018.
+In December the audit committee (Carlos Alva Nieto (chair), Martin Staehle (observer) and Claire Gentil) advised the CSB on the budget for 2020.

 To guarantee a separation of functions and to prevent conflicts of interest, no close relationships are permitted between the members of the CSB as well as between members of the supervisory boards and the management, nor any links between such members and an organization with which Solidaridad, in the normal course of its work, conducts transactions that can be valued in monetary terms.

-The members of the CSB with their education and academic titles, term and positions held in 2018 are listed in the following table.
+The members of the CSB with their education and academic titles, term and positions held in 2019 are listed in the following table.